lae/ansible-role-proxmox/README.md

 Dependencies
 ------------

-This role does not install NTP, so you should configure NTP yourself, with the `geerlingguy.ntp` role for example.
+This role does not install NTP, so you should configure NTP yourself, with the `geerlingguy.ntp` role as in the examples.

 License